-In all instances the Principal must be informed.
-If the Principal is not available then the DSL should be advised.
+In all instances the Headteacher must be informed.
+If the head teacher is not available then the DSL should be advised.

-If the allegation concerns the Principal then the CEO and Chair of the Trust in a MAT and the Chair of Governors in a maintained school must be informed.
+If the allegation concerns the Headteacher then the CEO and Chair of the Trust in a MAT and the Chair of Governors in a maintained school must be informed.

-In all situations regarding an allegation of abuse against a member of staff / volunteer / governor the school must not act alone and must seek advice and make a referral where necessary.
+In all situations regarding an allegation of abuse against a member of staff/volunteer/governor the school must not act alone and must seek advice and make a referral where necessary.

-In such circumstances our Principal, or Chair of Governors (if the allegation is against the Principal) will:
+In such circumstances our Headteacher, or Chair of Governors (if the allegation is against the Headteacher) will contact the LADO for advice.